 I have written (in 2023) a more detailed writeup on the related work around this problem.

-The so-called monk problem10 is a pursuit-evasion game played on a directed graph.
-A strategy for k pursuers is a sequence s1,…,sn of subsets of k vertices.
-A strategy is winning if, for every (non-simple) walk v1,…,vn in the graph, there is i such that vi∈si.
+The hunters and rabbit problem is a pursuit-evasion game played on a undirected graph.
+A strategy for k hunters is a sequence s1,…,sn of subsets of k vertices.
+A strategy is winning if, for every walk v1,…,vn in the graph (not necessarily simple), there is i such that vi∈si.
 Intuitively, the evader is walking on the graph (it has to move at each turn by following exactly one edge) and must avoid the k vertices that the pursuers examine at each time step.

 Treewidth measures how much an undirected graph is close to a tree.
 It is known that, for any fixed k∈N, we can check in linear time in an input graph G whether its treewidth is ≤k; but that, when both k and G are given as input, it is NP-hard to determine whether G has treewidth ≤k.